-Study finds age doesn't impact concussion symptomsOctober 15th, 2013 in Neuroscience /
+Study finds age doesn't impact concussion symptomsOctober 15, 2013 in Medicine & Health / Neuroscience

 Recent scientific findings have raised the fear that young athletes may fare worse after sustaining a sports-related concussion than older athletes.